 - All the data: If the user opts in (=gives consent for statistics cookies), the visit as well as any bounce will be registered in your analytics tool.

-Your analytics data using the Cookiebot banner script with Google Consent Mode:
+Your analytics data using the Cookiebot banner script with Google consent mode:

 - Non-identifying data: If the user does not provide consent, your website will still receive aggregate and non-identifying basic measurements data.